maxmelichov/Text-To-speech/README.md

 Welcome to the Robo-Shaul repository!
 Here, you'll find everything you need to train your own Robo-Shaul or use pre-trained models.
 Robo-Shaul is a text-to-speech system that converts Hebrew text into speech using Tacotron 2 TTS as a framework

-Although the model that won the competition had a training duration of only 5k steps. a subsequent model was developed after the competition deadline.
+Although the model that won the competition had a training duration of only 5k steps.

+A subsequent model was developed after the competition deadline.
 This advanced model underwent an extensive training process of 90k steps, utilizing an enhanced training methodology that incorporated a broader spectrum of extreme cases.
 These novel training techniques were absent in the previous model, providing the later model with a significant advantage in terms of its capabilities and performance.

 #### For a demo look [here](https://maxmelichov.github.io/)